BACK

 The new garage and ADU will be supported by frost footings.
 The footings guard against settling and slippage that can damage the new structure.
 They also keep posts and beams from direct contact with the earth.
 Going below the frost line helps prevent soil movement due to frost called “frost heave”.

 Pouring the footings.
-By code footings in Minneapolis are required to be between 54 and 60 inches deep.
+Per code, footings in Minneapolis must be between 54 and 60 inches deep.

 Laying the CMU (also known as block).